Rozz Williams: Christian Death

+Premature Ejaculation, Shadow Project and Christian Death featuring Rozz Williams

+Williams formed Premature Ejaculation in 1981 with performance artist Ron Athey.
+After only a few live performances, including one which involved Athey eating a crucified road-kill cat, clubs began refusing to book them.

-Williams released various material under different project names following his departure from the band; the first was Premature Ejaculation with Ron Athey, and then Shadow Project with Eva O, whom he married in San Francisco in 1987.
-The band lineup included Johann Schumann (bass) and also Barry Galvin and David Glass, both of whom also recorded with post Ashes-era Christian Death.
+Williams formed Shadow Project with Eva O in 1987, The band lineup included Johann Schumann (bass) and also Barry Galvin and David Glass, both of whom also recorded with post Ashes-era Christian Death.
 The name "Shadow Project" was taken from the tests in Hiroshima following the nuclear bomb which left impressions or "shadows", but no bodies.

 Later on, Williams reformed Shadow Project with Eva O, Jill Emery (bass), Tom Morgan (drums) and Paris Sadonis (keyboards).
 At the time, Rozz was increasingly falling under the influence of the philosophy of Charles Manson.
 Jill Emery left the band early in 1992 to concentrate her duties on Hole, who would become an internationally successful act, and Aaron Schwartz was brought in to record "Dead Babies/Killer" for the Welcome to Our Nightmare compilation CD consisting of cover versions of Alice Cooper songs.
 Chuck Collison also contributed samples to these tracks.

 Williams, Eva, Listo (bass) and David Melford (drums) started recording new versions of Christian Death songs for The Iron Mask album in February 1992.
 The album was made, in part, to finance the Shadow Project European tour of February and March 1992, when they were supported by Mephisto Walz.
 Peter Tomlinson had replaced Tom Morgan on drums for this tour.

 Williams also occasionally took part in Christian Death reunions during the late 1980s and early 1990s with Rikk Agnew, the guitarist on the band's first album.

 In 1992, with the help of Eva O, Paris Sadonis, William Faith, Sevan Kand (son of Valor Kand), Scat Elis, Stevyn Grey, Kris Kohls, Brian Virtue, Wayne James, Armon Christoff and Aaron Schwartz, Rozz Williams recorded two new Christian Death studio albums entitled The Path of Sorrows and The Rage of Angels.
 Williams had been quoted as saying "The Path of Sorrows is probably my favorite Christian Death album".